BAEKJungHo/BAEKJungHo.github.io/_wiki/book/tdd-knight-oop-and-tdd.md

 * TOC
 {:toc}

-# Chapter 4: Driving OOP design with TDD
+# Chapter4 - Driving OOP, DDD, DESIGNPATTERN design with TDD

 > "Objects are not just bundles of data and functions.
 They are models of concepts in your domain." - Eric Evans